E Monroe Avenue Bike Lanes

 Monroe Avenue Complete Streets

-Construction along Monroe Avenue will likely begin in April 2015, weather pending.
-Concrete work, which includes curb and gutter work as well as construction of curb extensions, will occur this spring.
+Implementation of the Monroe Avenue project is currently underway.
+Concrete work, which included curb and gutter work as well as construction of curb extensions, was completed this summer.
+New bike racks were installed at Commonwealth Avenue and Simpson Park, and pedestrian countdown signals were installed at Commonwealth Avenue.
 The street will be repaved later this summer, and other elements of the project, including the bicycle facilities, will be installed in conjunction with street resurfacing.

 The City has received a number of requests from residents and civic associations for traffic calming and bicycle facilities on Monroe Avenue in Del Ray.
 To accommodate these requests, the City is seeking input on a plan to make Monroe Avenue a Complete Street.
 An original proposal was presented at the Del Ray Citizen's Association Transportation and Pedestrian Safety Committee on September 16, 2013 to solicit feedback from the community.
 At that meeting, the City received additional requests for an expanded scope.
 The City then collected additional data and agreed with the community to expand the project limits to include the entire Monroe Avenue Corridor.